emqx/emqx/CONTRIBUTING.md

 The footer should contain any information about **Breaking Changes** and is also the place to reference GitHub issues that this commit **Closes**.

 **Breaking Changes** should start with the word `BREAKING CHANGE:` with a space or two newlines.
 The rest of the commit message is then used for this.

+## Changelog

+Changes affecting EMQX functionality shall be described in a separate markdown file under `changes` directory.

+File name pattern: `changes/{ce,ee}/(feat|perf|fix)-<PR-id>.en.md`, where:

+- `ce,ee`: Indicates whether given change affects community and enterprise edition (`ce`), or enterprise edition only (`ee`); for any change only one file is needed as enterprise edition absorbs all changes from the community edition automatically.
+When in doubts, one could consult [documentation](https://www.emqx.io/docs/en/latest/).
+Enterprise features have a corresponding "Tip" banner, see for example [here](https://www.emqx.io/docs/en/v5.1/data-integration/data-bridge-influxdb.html).
+- `feat|perf|fix`: Whether the change is a new functionality (`feat`), performance improvement (`perf`), or a bug fix (`fix`).
+- `PR-id`: Github pull request id.
+Since pull request id cannot be known before the PR is actually created, it's common to add change log entry in a separate commit.